George T. Pallas

 – Avvo Reviewer

 George has successfully defended thousands of criminally accused individuals and has filed hundreds of appellate-level challenges.
 George has earned a reputation for obtaining positive results and can be trusted to handle even the most complex criminal cases with care.
-He takes on all types of criminal cases, including DUI, drug crimes, white-collars crimes, parole and probation matters, and traffic violations.
+He takes on all types of criminal cases, including sex crimes, fraud crimes, drug crimes, white-collars crimes, parole and probation matters, and DUI manslaughter cases.

 Education & Background